Medicare Tax Rate: Everything You Need to Know

 You're not subject to the tax until the total amount of these categories exceeds your filing status threshold.

-Be careful not to confuse Additional Medicare Tax with the Alternative Minimum Tax on high incomes; the latter tax isn't mandatory to withholding.
+Be careful not to confuse Additional Medicare Tax with the Alternative Minimum Tax on high incomes; the latter tax isn't mandatory for withholding.

 Who's Subject to Additional Medicare Tax?

 You're required to pay this tax if your compensation, individual wages, and self-employment income (or combined income if you are married and you file a joint tax return with your spouse) all exceed maximum amounts of:

 - $200,000 – qualifying widow(er) with dependent children; single; or head of household